Legal Advice for Default Judgment — 22 results

 Count 30 Days from The Date of Service of Process Begin counting days the day after service is made.
 Count Saturdays and Sundays.
 If the 30th day falls on a weekend or holiday, the... more

-Written by attorney John N Skiba, almost 3 years ago.
+Written by attorney John N Skiba, about 3 years ago.

 What To Do When a Default Judgment Has Been Entered Against You